kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_getting_started/README.md

 ## Description

-It uses the generalised implementation of only two python functions.
+It uses the generalized implementation of only two python functions.
 They are *list_dir* and *print_to_stdout* and they are located in [mcp_general_io.py](../mcp_general_functions/mcp_general_io.py)

 This use case simply list of the content of the given input folder (*input_path* in the configuration below) and of its subfolders (see the yaml configuration below).
 For achieving this,
 1. it creates a list about the content of the given input folder and start a loop which go through this list;
-1. It print out the current element, then it create subsequent list for an embedded loop (if the current element is not a directory it cretes an empty list); and
+1. It print out the current element, then it creates subsequent list for an embedded loop (if the current element is not a directory it creates an empty list); and
 1. In an inner loop, print out the current element of the second list.

 Content of the configuration file: